Valenzuela, Metro Manila: Waste management

 According to the 2002 Metro Manila Solid Waste Management Report of the Asian Development Bank (ADB), Valenzuela has the highest number of identified recycling companies in the region.
 It was also said that recycling centers related to plastic materials are relatively higher than other recyclable objects like metals, paper, glass among others.
 Accordingly, the city government allocates an amount of about 785.70 Philippine pesos (approx. US$18 as of April 2011) for every transportation and collection costs of a ton of waste material.
 In 2003, the city generated about 307.70 tons of waste every day.
 In 2001, it was reported by ADB that the city has as high as 25% solid waste management cost recovery rate through service charges on households and other enterprises for operational activities associated with waste collection, treatment and disposal.
 That same year, the city's proposal to implement a community-based solid waste management project in barangay Mapulang Lupa, was approved by the national government, which involves social mobilization, training of personnel, implementation of segregated collection and establishment of materials recovery facility and windows composting operation among others.
-The city government was granted a maximum of US$25,000 from Asian Development Bank for the operation of the project.
+The city government was granted a maximum of US$25,000 from the Asian Development Bank for the operation of the project.

 In 1988, the city opened its first waste disposal facility, the Lingunan Controlled Dumpsite.
-Every year, the facility collects and processed only about 60% of the entire city's waste with landfilling and recycling services.
+Every year, the facility collects and processes only about 60% of the entire city's waste through landfilling and recycling services.
 The dumpsite uses rice hull ash as daily cover and odor control material for the waste collected in the area.
-Lingunan Controlled Dumpsite also conducted some limited waste segregation and resource recovery operations prior to burial of residual waste.
+Lingunan Controlled Dumpsite also conducted some limited waste segregation and resource recovery operations before burial of residual waste.
 In 2006, the controlled dumpsite was closed per MMDA order in 2003 and was subsequently converted into a sanitary landfill as directed by RA 9003.

-In statistics, 60% of the wastes collected in the city are collected, hauled and dumped in controlled dumpsites while 5% are retrieved and recycled and 35% are thrown everywhere in the city.
-Half of all these wastes are non-biodegradable wastes which include plastics, Styrofoams and rubbers alike, while the remaining are biodegradable wastes which is 70% food and kitchen wastes, 20% plant wastes and 10% animal wastes.
+In statistics, 60% of the waste collected in the city is collected, hauled, and dumped in controlled dumpsites, while 5% is retrieved and recycled, and 35% is thrown everywhere in the city.
+Half of all these wastes are non-biodegradable wastes, which include plastics, Styrofoams, and rubbers alike, while the remaining are biodegradable wastes, which are 70% food and kitchen wastes, 20% plant wastes and 10% animal wastes.
 In 2002, there are about 30 small and big junkshops that collect recyclable materials and 20 schools that require their students to bring recyclable stuff as school project.

-The city spearheaded Metro Manila's implementation of full-pledged waste management program in 1999 when it became the first area in the region to allocate 2.8-hectare land in barangay Marulas, to serve an ecology center and location for the city's waste management program's operation center.
+The city spearheaded Metro Manila's implementation of a comprehensive waste management program in 1999, when it became the first area in the region to allocate 2.8 hectares of land in barangay Marulas to serve as an ecology center and the location for the city's waste management program's operations center.
 Biodegradable wastes in this area are converted to fertilizers.
 In 2004, the city government funded the repair of 29 garbage trucks and purchase of another 20 trucks that may increase the capacity of Waste Management Office to do full rounds of garbage every week.